stellardevsa/Learn-Rust/2_soroban.md

 Tests prove the contract behaves exactly as expected.

 ## Part 4: Practice & Homework

 Follow the Hello World and Storing Data Tutorial on Dev Docs https://developers.stellar.org/docs/build/smart-contracts/getting-started/hello-world

+## By the end of this class, you should:

+- Understand storage and state in Soroban.

+- Be able to create, update, and retrieve persistent data.

+- Write meaningful tests for stateful contracts.